Ne0n09/cloudflared-remotefalcon/docs/main/install/remotefalcon.md

-## Remote Falcon Installation

 Download the configuration script, make it executable and run it!

-### Download configure-rf.sh
+## Download and run configure-rf.sh

 1. Download the script to your desired directory.
 The script will create a 'remotefalcon' directory if it does not already exist.
-Your current directory can be verified with ```pwd```
+Your current directory can be verified with `#!sh pwd`.

       ```sh
       curl -O https://raw.githubusercontent.com/Ne0n09/cloudflared-remotefalcon/main/configure-rf.sh